TRIP-Lab/itinerum-tripkit/README.md

 Documentation for library usage: https://itinerum-tripkit.readthedocs.io/

-This library serves as a bootstrapping framework to process data from the Itinerum platform and hardward GPS loggers in a standardized format.
-It can be used both through Jupyter for exploring data interactively and imported as a module in standalone applications.
+This library serves as a framework to process data from the Itinerum platform and hardware GPS loggers (e.g., QStarz).
+It can be used both through Jupyter to explore datasets interactively or imported as a module in standalone scripts and applications.

-This repository also acts as the development grounds for the version(s) of the Itinerum platform algorithms within the Github TRIPLab repositories.
+This repository also serves as the development bed for the Itinerum platform algorithms within the TRIP Lab repositories.

 ## Setup

 ### Quickstart

-1. Clone this repository and `pip install -r requirements.txt` ([virtualenv](https://virtualenv.pypa.io/en/stable/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) are recommended)
+1. Clone this repository and `pip install -r requirements.txt` (using a Python [virtual environment](https://docs.python.org/3/library/venv.html) is recommended)
-2. Place source data in the `./input` folder (create if necessary) and edit `./tripkit/config.py` with the appropriate filepaths.
+2. Place source *.csv* data in the `itinerum-tripkit/input` folder (create if necessary) and edit `./tripkit/config.py` to reflect the correct filepaths.

 Then either: